Hermetic Programming: Parameterizing Access to State

 Figure 5.
 Illustration of a Hello, World! program where main is live because it is ultimately hard-wired to the system console.

-putStrLn is also live by the mockability test (as trivially is main): it could be replaced by a function with the same type that redirects console writes to an in-memory buffer, without otherwise changing observable program behavior.
+putStrLn is also live by the Mockability Test: it could be replaced by a function with the same type that redirects console writes to an in-memory buffer, without otherwise changing observable program behavior.

 The Hermetic Alternative

-Compare main with a version that parameterizes its access to the console using the tagless final19 pattern:
+Compare main with a version that parameterizes its access to the console using the tagless final pattern:21

 1